 BC1.
-The following summarizes the Task Force's considerations in reaching the conclusions in this proposed Update.
-It includes the Board's basis for ratifying the Task Force's conclusions when needed to supplement the Task Force's considerations.
-It also includes reasons for accepting certain approaches and rejecting others.
-Individual Task Force and Board members gave greater weight to some factors than to others.
+The following summarizes the Board's considerations in reaching the conclusions in this Update.
+It includes reasons for accepting certain approaches and rejecting others.
+Individual Board members gave greater weight to some factors than to others.

 BC2.
 When the terms of a convertible debt instrument are changed to induce conversion of the instrument, current GAAP provides guidance for determining whether the transaction should be accounted for as an induced conversion (as opposed to a debt extinguishment).
-If the transaction is accounted for as an induced conversion, then an entity recognizes an expense only for the consideration in excess of what was issuable under the original conversion privileges.
-If the transaction is, instead, accounted for as an extinguishment, then an entity is required to recognize an extinguishment gain or loss for the difference between the reacquisition price and the net carrying amount of the extinguished debt instrument.
+If the transaction is accounted for as an induced conversion, an entity recognizes an expense only for the consideration in excess of what was issuable under the original conversion privileges.
+If the transaction is, instead, accounted for as an extinguishment, an entity is required to recognize an extinguishment gain or loss for the difference between the reacquisition price and the net carrying amount of the extinguished debt instrument.

 BC3.
 Under current GAAP, the guidance on induced conversions applies only to conversions that include the issuance of all the equity securities issuable pursuant to conversion privileges provided in the terms of the debt at issuance.
 Current GAAP does not address how this criterion should be applied to the settlement of a convertible debt instrument that does not require the issuance of equity securities upon conversion (for example, a convertible debt instrument with a cash conversion feature).
-Current GAAP also does not address how the incorporation, elimination, or modification of a VWAP formula interacts with this criterion, including when such changes could result in the holder receiving less cash or fewer shares than if the debt instrument had been settled in accordance with the conversion privileges provided in the terms of the instrument prior to any changes to induce conversion.
+Current GAAP also does not address how the incorporation, elimination, or modification of a VWAP formula interacts with this criterion, including when such changes could result in the holder receiving less cash or fewer shares than if the debt instrument had been settled in accordance with the conversion privileges provided in the terms of the instrument (before any changes to induce conversion).
 Stakeholders have also noted that, under current GAAP, it is not clear whether the guidance on induced conversions can be applied to the early settlement of a convertible debt instrument that is not currently convertible.